ssnatu/oui_lookup/README.md

-Please setup the project and run the migration

-**Task 1**

-Import the IEEE OUI CSV data using PHP artisan console command
+This is to demonstrate how to import the IEEE CSV data using the artisan command and look up the OUIs by single or multiple MAC addresses using the REST APIs.

-Please check `app\Console\Commands\ImportOuiCsv.php`
+The CSV is taken from http://standards-oui.ieee.org/oui/oui.csv

-`php artisan import:oui-csv`
+Artisan command to import a CSV: `php artisan import:oui-csv`

-This command will import all the CSV data into the database
+This command will import all the CSV data into the database.

-**Task 2**

-Implement a JSON API to lookup the vendor's OUI by MAC address
+An API to lookup the vendor's OUI by MAC address

-I have added some random MAC addresses with the second character '2', '6', 'A' or 'E' as mentioned.
-Please check in `public/oui1.csv file`

 1. GET request for single MAC lookup:
    ![2023-10-01_18h45_41](https://github.com/ssnatu/glide/assets/31346079/ad2cbf51-344c-4016-8797-f6ae99411aa6)